ishaan1234/ishaan1234/README.md

 - 👋 Hi, I’m @Ishaan
-- 👀 I’m interested in Learning about programming
+- 👀 I am a 2nd year B. Tech Student pursuing my degree in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning about Neural Networks and Deep Learning and trying to gain experience in the said field
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Mail:ishaang1410@gmail.com

 <!---